 - Mobile Internet Exchange: Mobile internet exchange is a fully managed ethernet switching fabric designed to exchange of mobile internet traffic via a cross connect in a data center

 - Cloud Exchange: With a cross connect into a Cloud Exchange fabric, customers can connect to one or more public cloud providers over virtual circuits

 - Direct Connect: With the permission of your cloud service provider, Direct Connect allows enterprises to access public cloud providers such as AWS, Azure, and GCP, with a direct connection that bypasses the public internet.

-After determining which connection type is optimal, the colocation facility typically provides the connections to the end user’s patch panel (See: Primer on Demarcation).
+After determining which connection type is optimal, the colocation facility typically provides the connections to the end user’s patch panel (See: The Basics of Demarcation).
 The end user is still responsible for connecting their servers to that patch panel.